-Drink vocabulary is continually expanding and where we once spoke of only cocktails and mixed drinks, now there is a new set of craftily worded names to discuss.
-Many of these new names are simple derivatives that play off the suffix of cocktails and they are used to further define certain ingredients or styles.
-Most often, these are the result of a little creative word play by writers and media professionals.
+Drink vocabulary is continually expanding, and where we once spoke of only cocktails and mixed drinks, now there is a new set of craftily worded names to discuss.
+Many of these new names are simple derivatives that play off the suffix of cocktails, and they are used to define certain ingredients or styles further.
+Most often, these are the result of a little creative wordplay by writers and media professionals.

-Technicalities aside, here is a run down of some of the more recent hybridized 'tails that have been used to define certain drink categories.
-I'm sure that the list will continue to expand as we continue to explore and create drinks and re-categorize them with catchy titles and I will be sure to add to this list as I discover more.
+Technicalities aside, here is a rundown of some of the more recent hybridized 'tails that have been used to define certain drink categories. we're sure that the list will continue to expand as we continue to explore and create drinks and re-categorize them with catchy titles and we will be sure to add to this list as we discover more.

-It is pretty obvious that beertails refers to mixed drinks that contain beer.
+It is pretty obvious that beertails refer to mixed drinks that contain beer.
 Some of these drinks use beer as the only alcohol, while others add distilled spirits to the mix.
-I have an easier time using beertails in the latter instance and still use beer mixed drinks for those that have the beer-only base, but that's a personal preference.
+We have an easier time using beertails in the latter instance and still use beer mixed drinks for those that have the beer-only base, but that's a personal preference.

 This is in the same vein as beertails and has an equally obvious definition: winetails are mixed drinks that have a wine base.
 This category includes all of the wines—red, white, sparkling, etc.—and the many drink recipes we use them in with and without liquor.
-Explore winetail recipes...

-Gastrotails - Another new word that, quite honestly bothers me, gastrotails is used to define the more savory of drinks that may be more closely related to food than anything commonly found behind the bar.
+Another new word that quite honestly bothers me, gastrotails is used to define the more savory of drinks that may be more closely related to food than anything commonly found behind the bar.
 A Chicago Tribune article from 2007 appropriately titled Croptails! has a pretty good definition: "...these food-friendly cocktails with savory elements and wine-based sweeteners are hand-crafted beauties..."

-This one is completely new to me and was brought to my attention by European mixologist, Humberto Marques.
+This one is entirely new to us and was brought to my attention by European mixologist, Humberto Marques.
 Break the word down: reptile-tails.
 It's true, someone somewhere in the world is mixing enough drinks with those liquors that include snakes and other reptiles in the bottle to coin a new phrase.

-Poptails - A fun new trend is among us and it goes beyond the frozen cocktails we are used to.
-Poptails are frozen ice pops that are spiked with alcohol and they are fun treats for summer parties.
-Explore poptail recipes...
+A fun new trend is among us, and it goes beyond the frozen cocktails we are used to.
+Poptails are frozen ice pops that are spiked with alcohol, and they are fun treats for summer parties.
+Explore poptail recipes.